coreboot lesson 1 - Starting from scratch

 From a fresh ubuntu 16.04 linux install, here are all the steps required for a very basic build:

 - 1 Download, configure, and build coreboot

 - 2 Test the image using QEMU

 Step 1 - Install tools and libraries needed for coreboot

-$ sudo apt-get install -y git libncurses5-dev m4 bison flex zlib1g-dev
+$ sudo apt-get install -y bison build-essential curl flex git gnat-5 libncurses5-dev m4 zlib1g-dev

 Step 2 - Download coreboot source tree

 Please note that this can take a significant amount of time

 Step 4 - Build the payload - coreinfo